rnkn/portfolio/bio.md

 Paul W. Rankin (b.
 1984, Australia) is a writer, filmmaker and video artist.

-He has collaborated with internationally renound artists including [Lawrence English], [Jamie Stewart], [Norman Westberg], [I&nbsp;Heart Hiroshima][ihh], and [Heinz Riegler], and his work has featured in [Dark Mofo], [Carriageworks], [IMA], and [Queensland Art Gallery][qag].
+He has collaborated with internationally renowned artists including [Lawrence English], [Jamie Stewart], [Norman Westberg], [I&nbsp;Heart Hiroshima][ihh], and [Heinz Riegler], and his work has featured in [Dark Mofo], [Carriageworks], [IMA], and [Queensland Art Gallery][qag].